emin/WebPQuickLook/README.md

 ###How does it look like?

-  Just like a ordinary image file:
+  Just like an ordinary image file:

   ![quicklook webp](https://raw.github.com/emin/WebPQuickLook/master/screenshot.png 'WebP')